amyxchen3/EDA-Final/README.md

 * As a society, how can we bridge the pay gaps between different industries and recognize the contributions of different academic disciplines?

 ## Getting Started
+1. Clone this repository
+2. Download "recent-grads.csv".
+This is the dataset we used for this project
+3. Download "EDA Final Notebook" to view our analysis

+## Directories